 Set up as a declining balance, you may use your Flex Plan to purchase food at any outlet on campus.
 Be aware that if you use the meal plan to purchase specialty coffees, sodas, and other snack foods in addition to dining room meals, your account will be depleted before the end of your program.

 If your account is depleted during a program, you can purchase additional meal credits by contacting the Office of the Registrar.
 You can avoid any unexpected surprises by monitoring your account regularly.
-Check your Flex Meal Plan balance by swiping your ID card at the terminal in the lobby of Vistas Dining Room.
 The balance remaining on your account will be printed on the receipts you receive from any of the outlets when you purchase a meal.
 Any balance owing as a result of insufficient credits will be billed to you directly.

-The Flex Meal Plan can never be used for tips, room service meals, or the purchase of alcoholic beverages.
+The Flex Meal Plan can be used for tips, but not room service meals, or the purchase of alcoholic beverages.
 In addition, the Flex Meal Plan cannot be used for other individuals or any non-food items.
-Dining venues include Vistas Dining Room, Le Café, and Maclab Bistro, where gratuities are always welcome.

 If you encounter a problem with your Flex Meal Plan, please contact the Office of the Registrar.

 The grounds of Banff Centre include natural areas with alpine and sub-alpine flora.
 Please help us protect this fragile environment by keeping to pathways and sidewalks.
 Please do not litter!

 Help conserve energy by switching off lights and equipment when leaving studios or guestrooms.
 There are conveniently placed containers for recycling in most buildings.
 Paper recycling is also available.
 The Centre's recycling depot in the Physical Facilities compound offers metal, glass, plastic, cardboard, wood waste, paper, and milk jug recycling.